1

 • 1

 Do you want to know how repressed memory actually functions so that you can use an appropriate writing technique, or do you want to know which writing technique will be more effective for the reader, regardless of how accurate it is?
 If it's the former, you're probably better off asking a psychologist.
-Feb 1 at 6:30
+Commented Feb 1, 2023 at 6:30

 • For the purposes of this question, it's going to be the former.
 Ideally, a good balance between realism and effectiveness for the reader would be ideal.
 I am doing my own research for a psychological standpoint, but I am not sure about the writing technique to use for the scene.
 I don't want it to seem confusing or illogical from the narrative standpoint.